azurecitadel/arc-for-kubernetes/CREATE_CLUSTERS.md

 ### Troubleshooting

 1. Ensure you create a Service Principal with appropriate access, especially note the `sdk-auth` for appropriate formatting of the secret and `scopes` for what you want the GitHub Action to be able to modify
+2. If you get a status code 400 error when creating the Service Principal, try to login to the Azure CLI again using `az login`